Eclipse of Thales: Ancient accounts

-Herodotus writes that in the sixth year of the war, the Lydians and the Medes were engaged in an indecisive battle when suddenly day turned into night, leading to both parties halting the fighting and negotiating a peace agreement.
+Herodotus writes that in the sixth year of the war, the Lydians and the Medes were engaged in an indecisive battle, sometimes called the "Battle of the Eclipse", when suddenly day turned into night, leading to both parties halting the fighting and negotiating a peace agreement.
 Herodotus also mentions that the loss of daylight had been predicted by Thales of Miletus.
 He does not, however, mention the location of the battle.
-Nor, according to the quotation below, does he mention the exact date or even the approximate season of the eclipse: only the year.
+Nor, according to the quotation below, does he mention the exact date or even the approximate season of the eclipse, only the year.

 Afterwards, on the refusal of Alyattes to give up his suppliants when Cyaxares sent to demand them of him, war broke out between the Lydians and the Medes, and continued for five years, with various success.
 In the course of it the Medes gained many victories over the Lydians, and the Lydians also gained many victories over the Medes.
 Among their other battles there was one night engagement.
 As, however, the balance had not inclined in favour of either nation, another combat took place in the sixth year, in the course of which, just as the battle was growing warm, day was on a sudden changed into night.
 This event had been foretold by Thales, the Milesian, who forewarned the Ionians of it, fixing for it the very year in which it actually took place.
 The Medes and Lydians, when they observed the change, ceased fighting, and were alike anxious to have terms of peace agreed on.

-As part of the terms of the peace agreement, Alyattes's daughter Aryenis was married to Cyaxares's son Astyages, and the Halys River (present-day Kızılırmak River) was declared to be the border of the two warring nations.
+As part of the terms of the peace agreement, Alyattes's daughter Aryenis was married to Cyaxares's son Astyages, and the Halys River (present-day Kızılırmak River) was declared to be the border of the two warring kingdoms.

 Other ancient sources after Herodotus also mention the eclipse.
 Diogenes Laërtius (3rd century AD) says that Xenophanes, who lived in the same century as Thales, was impressed with the prediction, and he also gives additional testimonies from the pre-Socratics Democritus and Heraclitus.
 Cicero (1st century BC) mentions that Thales was the first man to successfully predict a solar eclipse during the reign of Astyages, the last king of the Median empire.
 Pliny the Elder (1st century AD) mentions as well that Thales had predicted a solar eclipse during the reign of Alyattes of Lydia.